Skip to main content

 Note: When a text variable is passed in response, 4D will try to decode the data returned from the server.
 4D first tries to retrieve the charset from the content-type header, then from the content using a BOM, and finally looks for any http-equiv charset (in html content) or encoding (for xml) attribute.
 If no charset can be detected, 4D will attempt to decode the response in ANSI.
 If the conversion fails, the resulting text will be empty.
 If you are unsure whether the server returns a charset information or a BOM, but you know the encoding, it is more accurate to pass response in BLOB and call Convert to text.

 If you pass a BLOB, it contains the text, picture or any type of contents (.wav, .zip, etc.) returned by the server.
 You must then manage the recovery of these contents (headers are not included in the BLOB).
-When you pass a C_OBJECT type object, if the request returns a result with a text content-type, 4D attempts to parse the content as JSON and returns the parsed result as an object, otherwise a 4D.Blob object is returned.
+When you pass an object, if the request returns a result with a text content-type, 4D attempts to parse the content as JSON and returns the parsed result as an object, otherwise a 4D.Blob object is returned.

 In headerNames and headerValues, you pass arrays containing the names and values of the request headers.